 And if you must, you can analyze your companies and make a sound decision based on your investing strategy.
 Self-regulation means not giving in to panic, and avoiding impulsive actions.

 3. Social skill

-This is the ability to manage relationships so as to get along with others.
+This is the ability to manage relationships to get along with others.

-Back when I was still working in the corporate world, I had officemates who like eating at expensive restaurants.
-I had a hard time saving money because I believed that “pakikisama” was more important.
+Back when I was still working in the corporate world, I had officemates who liked eating at expensive restaurants.
+I found it difficult to save money because I believed that “pakikisama” was more important.